 Funding urgent research into COVID-19 with UKRI

-Between February and June 2020, the NIHR and UK Research and Innovation co-funded rapid research to support the response to the COVID-19 pandemic.
+The NIHR and UK Research and Innovation have co-funded rapid research to support the response to the COVID-19 pandemic.
 The funded projects are expected to lead to a benefit in UK, potentially international, public health within 12 months.

 In February and March we held two funding rounds that invested £24.6 million into 27 research projects: